Got an idea for a technology project, but need a little help?

-Students with an idea will complete an application outlining a project that has benefit to the Duke Community through innovative use of technology.
-This application will include details like project timeline, team members, resources required, technical/expert assistance required, as well as a stipend request.
-Stipends will be commensurate with project scope and complexity, experience, team size, materials cost and project duration.
+Students will complete an application outlining a project involving innovative use of technology.
+This could be a software project, hardware project, an art project, or something entirely different.
+As long as there's a technology component, we want to hear about it.
+This application will include project timeline, team members, resources required, technical/expert assistance required, as well as a budget request.
+Budgets will be commensurate with project scope and complexity, experience, team size, materials cost, and project duration.

 Applications will be accepted on a rolling basis, and reviewed by the Co-Lab.
 Proposals will be evaluated on the following criteria: